 - Urusei Yatsura: Ataru was born on Friday April 13th, during an earthquake, under a full moon, after his mother walked under a ladder and a black cat crossed her path, etc. He's so unlucky that the sole attempt to exorcise his bad luck backfired on him while simultaneously accidentally helping the Miko who attempted the exorcism.
-He falls behind in the "Everydude" part, though, seeing as how he's a Determinator and Loveable Sex Maniac of such intense perversion he's outright stated to be the most concentrated source of lust in the known universe.
+He falls behind in the "everydude" part, though, seeing as how he's a Determinator and Lovable Sex Maniac of such intense perversion he's outright stated to be the most concentrated source of lust in the known universe.
 He comes off as average because everyone else he hangs out with is even more bizarre...

 - Spider-Man's first incarnation counts.
 A standard, if nerdy and weak high school student, who just happens be at the right place at the right time.
 Steve Ditko forgot this and turned it into an Objectivist Author Tract.
 Then he turned college-age Peter into a Badboy.
 It continues to fluctuate Depending on the Writer.

 - Pervert!: James is established as this from the beginning, though he seems to become a Chick Magnet for any of his father's lovers.
 It turns out voodoo powers have made him sexually irresistible to women and the voodoo curse has given his penis a life, and monstrous personality, of its own.

-- Scott Summers from the X-Men films.
+- Scott Summers from the X-Men Film Series.
 Beaten down by Deathstrike, and his relationship with Jean ends up in the worst way possible.